yk-liu/yk-liu.github.io/_posts/2019-03-11-Lie-Group-as-Differential-Manifold/2019-03-11-Lie-Group-as-Differential-Manifold.md

 {L _ g}_* (X _ h)\stackrel{\text{by def.}}{=}({L _ g}^* X) _ {gh}= X _ {gh} \label{pointwise-left-invar.}
 $$

-$\Eqn{pointwise-left-invar.}​$ tells us that for any two points on the manifold $h​$ and $gh​$, the vectors are related by a simple "translation".
+$\Eqn{pointwise-left-invar.}$ tells us that for any two points on the manifold $h$ and $gh$, the vectors are related by a simple "translation".
 Which means if the manifold is chosen to be Euclidean space, the left-invariant vector field would be constant.

 For future reference, some of properties of left invariant vector fields are listed here with some explanations: $\forall g \in G​$, $\forall f \in C^\infty(G)​$: